-For my installation, A Portable Homeland, I use the imagery of a map, unscrolled on a table, to explore my inscape, or internal landscape of time, place, and spirituality.
-A place "beginningless and boundless"; a time "between what was and what will be"; a "mysterious unknown".
+In this installation, A Portable Homeland, I use the imagery of a map, unscrolled on a table, to explore my inscape, or internal landscape of time, place and spirituality.
+This inner-space is also deeply affected by the landscape around me — the grey-green of the pines and the blue-grey of the clouds.
+This scroll depicts a place that is very personal and intimate, yet, also, a place of collective experience — interconnected and cosmic.

 photo credit: corvophoto.com